Every year, it seems like customer expectations increase and tolerance levels decrease.

 How These Differences Impact Contact Center Results

 The differences between agent assist and real-time guidance impact agents and managers in tangible ways that can drastic business consequences.
-While seemingly a helpful tool on the surface, when compared to real-time guidance, agent assist simply isn’t as successful.
+While seemingly a helpful tool on the surface, agent assist isn’t as successful compared to real-time guidance.

 Real-Time Guidance significantly reduces ramp time.
 Because agents get real-time guidance for everything they encounter during a contact, less upfront training is required.
 Agents get prompts to direct them rather than information they need to sort through.
 This improves confidence.
 Balto clients have seen ramp time reduced by 50% and a 47X higher close rate among new hires.